gaborkolozsy/Dictionary/README.md

 ## Description

 `Dictionary`is an offline dictionary.
-Include all combination of the following 3 languages.
-English, german and hungarian.
+Include all combination of the following 3 languages: english, german and hungarian.
 You can search in over 100.000 words, combination of words and example sentences.

 ## Dictionaries